MSBoateng96/RESTFULapp/README.md

 # RESTFULapp

-A Cloud Application with a REST-based interface, used to retrieve and present data from an API for Police Crime Data in the UK.
+A Cloud Application with a REST-based interface, used to retrieve and present data from an API for Police Crime Data.
+The data I focused on was statistics about *stop-and-search* in the UK.

 ## Installation